hbctraining/Intro-to-shell-fasrc-flipped/lessons/07_permissions_and_environment_variables.md

 The **final triplet** shows us what **everyone else (`o`)** can do.
 In this case, it's `r--`, so **everyone else** on the system can only read the file's contents.

-> "Everyone" else refers to other users on the system who are not the file's owner, or in the group that the file's belongs to.
+> "Everyone" else refers to other users on the system who are not the file's owner, or in the group that the file's owner belongs to.

 ```bash
 r--